ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Related Work

 \section{Related Work}

-Robotic grasp has been explored for a long time\cite{bicchi2000robotic, miller2003automatic, graspit, svmgrasp}.
-Recently, deep learning provide possibility of detecting grasps directly from RGB or RGB-D images\cite{lenzgrasp, redmongrasp, resnetgrasp, guo2016grasp, guo2017hybrid, chu2018real, zhou2018grasp} with its powerful ability of feature extraction\cite{dl}.
-They treat grasps as a specific sort of object and transfer object detection algorithms to detect grasps, which achieve state-of-the-art performance on single-object grasp dataset such as Cornell Grasp Dataset and CMU Grasp Dataset\cite{pinto2016grasp}.
-Chu et al.\cite{chu2018real} and Zhou et al.\cite{zhou2018grasp} also explore the performance of deep grasp detection network trained on Cornell Grasp Dataset in multi-object scenes of real world with no overlap between objects.
-These algorithms are trained on single-object dataset and focus on grasp detection of one single target, which means they have limited performance on object stacking and overlapping scenes.
+Robotic grasping has been explored for a long time\cite{bicchi2000robotic, miller2003automatic, graspit, svmgrasp, lu2018planning}.
+Recently, deep learning provides the possibility of detecting grasps directly from RGB or RGB-D images\cite{lenzgrasp, redmongrasp, resnetgrasp, pinto2016grasp, guo2016grasp, guo2017hybrid, chu2018real, zhou2018grasp,depierre2018jacquard} with its powerful ability of feature extraction\cite{dl}.
+They treat grasps as a specific kind of object and transfer object detection algorithms to grasp detection, and achieve state-of-the-art performance on single-object grasp datasets such as Cornell Grasp Dataset, CMU Grasp Dataset and Jacquard Dataset.
+Chu et al.\cite{chu2018real} and Zhou et al.\cite{zhou2018grasp} also explore the performance of deep grasp detection network trained on Cornell Grasp Dataset in multi-object scenes of the real world with no overlap between objects.
+These algorithms are trained on single-object datasets, which means they have limited performance on object overlapping scenes.